deg/cljtoys-Receipts/README.md

 ## Currently

-I am still using an in-mmeory Datomic DB.
+I am still using an in-memory Datomic DB.
 It is pre-populated with the schema and just one user.

 The initial user is `admin@degel.com`.
 The initial password is obviously secret, and is hashed in `server/resources/receipts-server_service.edn`.
 Contact me if you need the